 Impersonating a human spirit is certainly within a demon’s capabilities.

 The goal of a demonic spirit is to deceive human beings, draw us away from God.
 Appearances by and communication with the dead are one means by which they can accomplish that goal.
 People begin trusting psychics and mediums for spiritual counsel, adopting false beliefs about God and the after-life.
 This is why God vehemently opposes the practice.
 Even if the information obtained seems good, positive, or true when received through demonic sources (ghosts, ascended masters, spirit guides, etc) the result is corrupt and misleading.

 As Christians, we need to be on our guard when it comes to the spirit world.
 We should have nothing to do with psychics, mediums, ghost hunting, and understand a “ghost” for what it is–a demonic masquerade.
 We should always be ready to stand in the authority of Jesus Christ if confronted by a true supernatural/paranormal situation.
 We need to remember the words of 1 Peter 5:8 “Stay alert!
 Watch out for your great enemy, the devil.
 He prowls around like a roaring lion, looking for someone to devour.”

 We have no need to be afraid of ghosts, spirits, or the paranormal.
 God is greater than anything in this world.
 We know this truth:

 The Lord is my light and my salvation—so why should I be afraid?
 The Lord is my fortress, protecting me from danger, so why should I tremble?
 Psalm 27:1 (NLT)

 Let’s stand ready in grace, peace, and humility before God, speaking the truth about all things (including the paranormal) in love.

-Escaping the Cauldron is an informative memoir and Bible study, offering one woman's unique perspective on Christianity, the occult, and God's saving grace.
-The book is now available for PRE-ORDER on Amazon.
+Escaping the Cauldron is an informative memoir and Bible study, offering one woman’s unique perspective on Christianity, the occult, and God’s saving grace.
+The book is available on Amazon, Barnes& Noble, and other online retailers.